 National Guard Soldier stands watch on a ridge above Nogales, Arizona.

-Those that have applied for a national scholarship from the high school class of 2012 that do not receive offer letters, and are still interested in participating in ROTC, you are encouraged to enroll in ROTC upon arriving at college this Fall.
-Please contact CPT Vincent and she will be able to explain other ROTC scholarship opportunities including 3.5 year, 3 year, and 2 year scholarship possibilities.
+Those that have applied for a national scholarship from the high school class of 2014 that do not receive offer letters, and are still interested in participating in ROTC, you are encouraged to enroll in ROTC upon arriving at college this Fall.
+Please contact the ROTC office and they will be able to explain other ROTC scholarship opportunities.

 The Scholarship Process